| September 2007(as seen in the Scottsdale Airpark News)

 Chuck” starring Dane Cook and Jessica Alba.

-The plot: A handsome but self-involved dentist (Cook) discovers
+A comedy / romance, rated R. The plot: A handsome but self-involved dentist (Cook) discovers

 that every woman he goes out with, meets her soul mate immediately